 While we think the Amazon Echo Auto is a great choice for a lot of people, not everyone is so fond of Alexa listening in all of the time.
 So, here are some other top car gadget options that we recommend.

 Pure Highway 600

-If you're looking for a car gadget that's all about the music, Pure's a great device to help in the Highway 600.
+If you're looking for a car gadget that's all about the music, Pure has a great device to help in the form of the Highway 600.
 Its Bluetooth connection to your phone will let you access radio stations via DAB+, while this version also has the benefit of super-easy Spotify Connect integration, to make playing your tunes a matter of just a tap.

 That's really convenient, but if you're happy to forego it, the more affordable Highway 400 offers most of the same benefits minus the Spotify access.

 Arsvita Bluetooth Cassette adapter

 - Cheap way to upgrade your car stereo

 - Bluetooth 5.0 support

 As we said at the start, though, we know many people are driving cars where a USB port or even a modern cigarette lighter might be wishful thinking - for many, tape decks are still the norm.
 That's where a superb adapter like this one from Arsvita comes in - plug it into your deck and just like that you'll have a Bluetooth device to connect to.

 It'll translate your tunes into a signal that the deck can read, and meld together old tech and new to let you pump out your tunes through a system built long before Bluetooth - that's like magic, that is.